-Net cash provided by investing activities is primarily attributable to the purchase of property and equipment, and the proceeds from notes receivable.
-Our net cash flow provided by investing activities was \$0.2 million for the year ended December 31, 2021, and 2020.
+Net cash used by investing activities is primarily attributable to the purchase of property and equipment.
+Our net cash flow used by investing activities was \$8,300 and \$0.2 million was provided by investing activities for the years ended December 31, 2022, and 2021 respectively.
 During 2021, we had proceeds of \$0.2 million from the sale of fixed assets.
-During 2020, we had additions to property and equipment of \$0.1 million, and proceeds of \$0.3 million from sale of fixed assets.